History of the Argentina national football team: The Olympic goal

 Onzari's olympic goal against Uruguay in 1924.

 In 1924, Argentina played a friendly match against Uruguay at Sportivo Barracas' stadium.
 When only 15 minutes had been played, winger Cesáreo Onzari scored from a corner kick, with no other player touching the ball before scoring.
 Due to the fact that Uruguay was the Olympic champion, this play was called "Gol Olímpico".
-This denomination still remains.
+This designation remains to this day.

 The goal stood since FIFA had previously regulated goals scored directly from the corner kick, as Onzari did during that match.
 According to La Nación newspaper, 52,000 fans attended the game, an Argentina 2–1 win, where the Uruguayan team left the field with only four minutes to play.
 Argentine players later complained about the rough play of the Uruguayans during the match, while their rivals also complained about the aggressiveness of local spectators, who threw bottles at them at the end of the match.

-In 1925, the South American championship was hosted by third time in Argentina, and the Albiceleste won its second title.
+In 1925, the South American championship was hosted a third time in Argentina, and the Albiceleste won its second title.
 The team played four matches and remained unbeaten once more, defeating Paraguay and Brazil twice each.
 A highmark was the 4–1 victory against rivals Brazil.

 Argentina won another consecutive title in 1927 obtaining the South American championship held in Peru.
-The team made a great campaign, finishing unbeaten with three wins over three games played.
-The national squad achieved a large victory over Bolivia (7–1), then beating Uruguay by 3–2 and the local team by 5–1 in the last match of the tournament.
+The team had a great campaign, finishing unbeaten with three wins in three games played.
+The national squad achieved a large victory over Bolivia (7–1), then beating Uruguay 3–2 and the local team 5–1 in the last match of the tournament.
 It was the third South American title for the Argentina national team.